Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 Feature Friday: Top 11 Hardshell RTT (Rooftop Tents) Build Setups on the 5th Generation 4Runner – Hard Shell RTT Inspiration Guide

-For this week’s first feature Friday we’re showcasing some AWESOME Hardshell RTT (Rooftop Tent) options for 5th Gen 4Runners.
-This post ended up featuring many iKamper and CVT hardshell tents, however, there are many other brands out to choose from such as GFC (Go Fast Campers), Alucab, Roofnest, James Baroud, Auto Home, and the list goes on.
+For this week’s first Feature, Friday, we’re showcasing some AWESOME Hardshell RTT (Rooftop Tent) options for 5th Gen 4Runners.
+This post ended up featuring many iKamper and CVT hardshell tents; however, there are many other brands out there to choose from, such as GFC (Go Fast Campers), Alucab, Roofnest, James Baroud, Auto Home, and the list goes on.
 For each build listed below, you will find an overview of the owner’s RTT setup, RTT product specs/details, and what roof rack these rigs are running.
-If you are looking for some hardshell inspiration for your 5th Gen 4Runner, these featured builds might just help you in your journey to get out there and start exploring a little more.
+If you are looking for some hardshell inspiration for your 5th Gen 4Runner, these featured builds might help you in your journey to get out there and start exploring a little more.

-Hardshell tents can be quite the initial cost at first, however, once you get accustomed to camping in a rooftop tent, it’s pretty tough to go back to ground camping.
-Hardshell tents are incredibly easy to set up and break down which makes your time at camp a bit more enjoyable.
-If you are considering a rooftop tent, hardshell tents are considered a much better user experience overall compared to soft shell rooftop tents.
-Softshell tents are cheaper but take more time to set up and can often weigh a lot more.
-But one of the upsides to softshells is that they usually allow you to carry more gear.
-In any case, good luck on your journey when searching for a rooftop tent!
+Hardshell tents can be quite the initial cost at first; however, once you get accustomed to camping in a rooftop tent, it’s pretty tough to go back to ground camping.
+Hardshell tents are incredibly easy to set up and break down, which makes your time at camp a bit more enjoyable.
+If you are considering a rooftop tent, hardshell tents offer a much better overall user experience than soft-shell rooftop tents.
+Softshell tents are cheaper but take longer to set up and often weigh much more.
+But one of the upsides of softshells is that they usually let you carry more gear.
+In any case, good luck on your journey as you search for a rooftop tent!

 This list is in no specific order, just a general list of awesome 4Runners running some rad tents!
 Be sure to check everyone out on Instagram and give them a follow!
 If you have any questions for a particular build, you can reach out to them directly on the gram.